How to Get a Temporary Emergency Custody Order

 The best interests of the child is the primary factor used to determine the final custody arrangements.

-Do you need help filing for an emergency custody hearing?
-Contact a custody attorney to discuss your case today.
+Do you need help filing for an emergency custody hearing in CA?
+Contact a custody attorney today to discuss your case.